This series was originally a live podcast/vlog. All sessions were recorded and are available below.

 Video of Grace Thomas now posted!
 Click HERE.

-May 13th: Jen Eckles
+Episode 3: Jen Eckles

 Jen Eckles is a former audiologist turned substitute teacher, who goes above and beyond to serve kids in the local public school district.
 They are also trained as a spiritual director.
 Raised in a conservative Christian context, Jen now identifies as spiritual, but not religious.
 Jen has a compassionate heart for the LGBTQ community, as someone who also identifies as both nonbinary and bisexual.